-Dr. Buzz Aldrin is one of the first two humans to have walked on the surface of the Moon in 1969.
+Dr. Buzz Aldrin is one of the first two humans to have walked on the surface of the Moon as part of the Apollo 11 lunar mission in 1969.
 Since retiring from NASA, the U.S. Air Force and his position as Commander of the Test Pilot School at Edwards Air Force Base, Dr. Aldrin has remained at the forefront of efforts to ensure a continued leading role for America in human space exploration.
+He has also become a key advocate for the humans-to-Mars movement and a respected author on science-related issues.

 April K. Andreas